Randomization Inference of Heterogeneous Treatment Effects under Network Interference: Introduction

 \section{Introduction}

-The no-interference assumption is common in causality studies, particularly in experiments where individuals are randomly assigned to different treatments or interventions.
-It assumes that an individual's treatment assignment does not affect the outcomes of other individuals (\cite{cox1958planning}).
-For example, in a clinical trial, the no-interference assumption assumes that an individual's response to the treatment does not depend on whether or not other individuals received the treatment.
+The no-interference assumption is a fundamental premise in causal inference, particularly in experiments where individuals are randomly assigned to treatments.
+It posits that an individual's treatment assignment does not affect the outcomes of others \citep{cox1958planning}.
+However, this assumption is often unrealistic in settings where individuals interact, such as social networks, markets, or community-based interventions.
+When treatment effects propagate through such connections, \textit{interference} arises, complicating causal inference.
+For instance, in a public health intervention, the treatment received by one individual may influence the health behaviors or outcomes of their peers.
+Accounting for interference is, therefore, essential to accurately characterize the data-generating process (DGP) and obtain credible causal estimates.

-However, in reality, this assumption may not always hold.
-Modern society is inextricably interconnected through social networks or other forms of interactions; interference can occur when the treatment or intervention of one individual affects the outcomes of other individuals via social connections.
-For example, suppose a treatment involves a group intervention, such as a community health program.
-In that case, individuals will likely interact with each other, and the effects of the treatment may spread beyond the immediate target population.
-In such cases, relaxing the no-interference assumption can provide a more accurate representation of the actual outcomes and help researchers better infer the effects of the intervention.

-Over the past decade, the inclusion of interference in conventional causal inference models has garnered increased attention.
-It is particularly crucial when examining network data, as interference can significantly impact causal relationships. \cite{liu2014large} proposed a framework that accounts for interference within groups, but incorporating interference in complex networks presents challenges, often requiring simplified assumptions regarding the interference structure.

-One such assumption is the exposure mapping construct propounded by \cite{aronow2017estimating}, which summarizes the impacts of other individuals' treatments into lower dimensional sufficient statistics.
-It can reduce the number of missing potential outcomes and enable the estimation of causal effects in the presence of network interference.
-For example, \cite{leung2020treatment} studied the identification and estimation of treatment effects in network populations by assuming that the fraction of treated neighbors is the appropriate sufficient statistic of how the treatments of neighbors affect one's outcome.
-Different specifications of the exposure mapping may require different assumptions about the nature of network interference (see \cite{manski2013identification}).